Straight-through processing: STP

 Currently, the entire trade lifecycle, from initiation to settlement, is a complex labyrinth of manual processes that take several days.
 Such processing for equities transactions is commonly referred to as T+2 (trade date plus two days) processing, as it usually takes two business days from the "trade" being executed to the trade being settled.
 This means investors who are selling a security must deliver the certificate within two business days, and investors who are buying securities must send payment within two business days.
 But this process comes with higher risks through the occurrence of unsettled trades.
 Market conditions fluctuate, meaning a two-day window brings an inherent risk of unexpected losses that investors may be unable to pay for, or settle, their transactions.

 Industry practitioners, particularly in the United States, viewed STP as meaning "same-day" settlement or faster, ideally minutes or even seconds.
 The goal was to minimise settlement risk for the execution of a trade and its settlement and clearing to occur simultaneously.
 However, for this to be achieved, multiple market participants must realize high levels of STP.
 In particular, transaction data would need to be made available on a just-in-time basis, which is a considerably harder goal to achieve for the financial services community than the application of STP alone.
 After all, STP itself is merely an efficient use of computers for transaction processing.

-In the past, STP methods were used to help financial market firms move to one-day trade settlement of equity transactions, as well as to meet the global demand resulting from the rapid growth of online trading.
+In the past, STP methods were used to help financial firms move to one-day trade settlement of equity transactions, as well as to meet the global demand resulting from the rapid growth of online trading.
 Now the concepts of STP are applied to reduce systemic and operational risk and to improve certainty of settlement and minimize operational costs.